rust-lang/book/src/ch19-01-all-the-places-for-patterns.md

 {{#include ../listings/ch19-patterns-and-matching/listing-19-05/output.txt}}
 ```

-We adapt an iterator using the `enumerate` method so it produces a value and
+We adapt an iterator using the `enumerate` method so that it produces a value
-the index for that value, placed into a tuple.
-The first value produced is the
+and the index for that value, placed into a tuple.
+The first value produced is
-tuple `(0, 'a')`.
-When this value is matched to the pattern `(index, value)`,
+the tuple `(0, 'a')`.
+When this value is matched to the pattern `(index,
-`index` will be `0` and `value` will be `'a'`, printing the first line of the
+value)`, index will be `0` and value will be `'a'`, printing the first line of
-output.
+the output.

 ### Function Parameters